schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 * **ProductName Filtering**:  Optionally restrict ticket creation to specific AWS products using `jira_integration.include_product_names` (`default = []`, meaning all products).
 For example, `["Security Hub"]`, `["Inspector"]`, `["GuardDuty"]`, or `["Macie"]`.
 Filtering is implemented at the Step Function level for optimal performance and applies globally to all Jira instance configurations.
 * **Global auto-closing:** Enable automatic ticket closure with `jira_integration.autoclose_enabled` (`default = false`).
 Based on the issue key stored in the finding note, the function transitions issues using `jira_integration.autoclose_transition_name` and adds `jira_integration.autoclose_comment`.
 Autoclose settings apply globally across all configured Jira instances.
 * **Per-instance intermediate transition:**: Optionally specify `jira_integration.instances.<name>.include_intermediate_transition` to transition the ticket through an intermediate status before closing it.
 This is useful for Jira workflows that require tickets to pass through specific statuses (e.g., "Review", "In Progress") before reaching the final closed state.
 If not specified, tickets are closed directly using `autoclose_transition_name`.
 This setting is defined per Jira instance.
-* **Closure criteria**: Criteria for being forw3arded for automatic ticket closure are:
+* **Closure criteria**: Criteria for being forwarded for automatic ticket closure are:
   * Workflow Status "RESOLVED"
+  * Workflow Status "SUPPRESSED"
   * Workflow Status "NOTIFIED" and one of:
     * Record State "ARCHIVED"
     * Compliance State "PASSED" or "NOT_AVAILABLE"